mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 There was an error during execution: java.util.NoSuchElementException: Job not found
 ```

 As we can see, the execution was short-circuited when the `ensureNotNull` function returned a `Result` containing the `NoSuchElementException` as a failure.
-However, be aware that the `result` DSL does not equal the `runCatching` function.
+However, the `result` DSL does not equal the `runCatching` function.
 If we throw an exception inside the `result` DSL, it will be propagated to the caller and bubble up through the call stack.
 Let's try to throw an exception inside the `result` DSL:

 ```kotlin
 fun main() {